-Col. Jeffrey M. Foe serves as the assistant dean for the U.S. Army School of Aviation Medicine, Academy of Health Sciences, Army Medical Department Center and School, directing activities and supporting the dean...
+Col. Jeffrey M. Foe serves as the assistant dean for the U.S. Army School of Aviation Medicine, Academy of Health Sciences, Army Medical Department Center and School, directing activities and...
 More

 First Sergeant, USASAM

 1st Sgt.
 Christopher B. Rowley was born and grew up in the Caribbean island of Trinidad and Tobago.
 He immigrated to the United States in December 1996 and signed up...
 More